MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/cannot-pull-image-from-acr-to-aks-cluster.md

 If the secret is expired, [update the credentials for the AKS cluster](/azure/aks/update-credentials).

-### Solution 3: Ensure AcrPull role is assigned to correct service principal
+### Solution 3: Make sure AcrPull role is assigned to correct service principal

 In some cases, the container registry role assignment still refers to the old service principal.
 For example, when the service principal of the AKS cluster is replaced with a new one.
-To ensure that the container registry role assignment refers to the correct service principal, follow these steps:
+To make sure that the container registry role assignment refers to the correct service principal, follow these steps:

 1. To check the service principal that's used by the AKS cluster, run the following command: